 These multi-purpose signs are typically large format banners used to promote businesses and upcoming events or even get people excited about what’s under construction.
 Whether you’re a builder, architect, or advertising looking to generate new leads, we’ve compiled a complete guide to construction site banners

 All signs are visual signals for information, navigation, safety, regulation, and advertising.
-Construction signs are normally put in place to communicate vital details to drivers, pedestrians, and workers in and around the job site.
+Construction signs are normally put in place to communicate those vital details to drivers, pedestrians, and workers in and around the job site.
 The Occupational Safety and Health Administration (OSHA) also has specific requirements for the type of information, size, and placement of construction signage that must be followed.
-Jobsite-specific signs in particular, range in size, material, and type of messaging based on the needs and placement.
+Jobsite signage, in particular, ranges in size, material, placement, and type of messaging based on the needs and placement.

 Construction Safety Signage